mankai-amine/medical-clinic/README.md

 #  Medical Clinic System (MCS)
-This is a Java Project which goal is to create Medical Clinic System (MCS) to store some information about doctors, patients, treatments, appointments, etc.
+A Java application that allows to view, create, update, and delete information about doctors, patients, treatments, and appointments.